Set up packages for lecture. Don't worry about understanding this code, but

 united_full.sample(5, replace=True)

-Observe: The probability of a repetition in our sample is quite low, since our sample is small relative to the number of rows in the DataFrame.
+Note: The probability of seeing the same row multiple times when sampling with replacement is quite low, since our sample size (5) is small relative to the size of the population (13825).

 The effect of sample size¶